Dún Laoghaire: Public transport

 Dún Laoghaire is connected to central Dublin by the DART services, the South Eastern Commuter line and the mainline rail service that runs from Dublin to Rosslare.
-The town is also served by several bus routes which are the 7/A/B/D/N, 45A/B, 46A, 59, 63/A, 75/A and 111 operated by Dublin Bus and Go-Ahead Ireland.
-The railway station is beside the terminus of the 63/A, 75/A and the 46A, the most frequent and heavily used bus route in Dublin.
+Dún Laoghaire was also formerly served by the Dublin tramways routes 7 and 8 and was the terminus for the former until the tram lines ceased operations on 9 July 1949.
+The town is also served by several bus routes which are the 7/A/B/D/N (Mountjoy Square to Brides Glen/Loughlinstown/Shankill/Dalkey), 45A/B (Kilmacanogue), E2 (Harristown), 59 (Killiney), L27 (Leopardstown), 111 (Brides Glen to Dalkey), S8 (Citywest) and L25 (Dundrum) operated by Dublin Bus and Go-Ahead Ireland (since September 2018).
+The railway station is beside the terminus of the S8, L25, L27 and the E2, the most frequent and heavily used bus route in Dublin.
+Sandycove and Glasthule and Salthill and Monkstown also serve the area.

 The 746 bus route from the station terminus to Dublin Airport was discontinued in October 2010.
-Sandycove and Glasthule and Salthill and Monkstown also serve the area.
+The 75/A also served Dún Laoghaire to Tallaght until it was replaced with the S8 and L25 on 26 November 2023 under BusConnects.

 An Aircoach service links the area with Dublin Airport 24 hours a day with stops at County Hall and the Royal Marine Hotel.
 Route 703 travels from Killiney to Dublin Airport via Dalkey, Glasthule, Dún Laoghaire, Monkstown, Blackrock, Booterstown, Tara Towers hotel, Strand Road and The Point (3Arena).

 Rail history

 The Dublin and Kingstown Railway, constructed and opened in 1834, was the first-ever railway in Ireland and was built to standard gauge.
 Extension southward was by the standard gauge Dalkey Atmospheric Railway publicly opened in 1844 which was the first railway to have practical and commercial application of pneumatic power.
 In the 1850s, the Dublin and Wicklow Railway took over both lines, converting both to Irish gauge and the latter to steam locomotive haulage whilst extending further south to Bray, Wicklow.
 Successor companies operating the railway were: Dublin, Wicklow and Wexford Railway; Dublin and South Eastern Railway; Great Southern Railways; CIÉ; and Iarnród Éireann.
 An extension to Carlisle Pier for the boats operated from 1859 until 1980.
 The railway was subsequently extended to the south to Wexford, Rosslare Harbour and Waterford.
-Northwards in 1890 the line was extended to Connolly station connecting to other railways.
+Northwards in 1890 the line was extended to Amiens Street (now Connolly station) connecting to other railways.
 Electrification arrived in 1984, and the electrified suburban service was branded as DART.
-There are also Dublin Bus and Go-Ahead Ireland (since September 2018) services that operate near the station as well as around Dún Laoghaire.